jmancewicz/DIGITS/examples/text-classification/README.md

 This makes it possible to have DIGITS proceed as if we were creating an image classification network.
 We will see later how that step may be skipped.

-On the DIGITS homepage, click `New Dataset > Images > Classification` then:
+On the DIGITS homepage, click `New Dataset > Image > Classification` then:
 - change the image type to `grayscale` and the image height and width to `32`,
 - point to the location of your dataset,
 - use 10% of samples for validation and 1% for testing,